Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

 Gabe Vincent Insights vs. the Celtics

-- This season, Gabe Vincent has made 3.4 shots from the floor per game, which accounts for 7.1% of his team's total makes.
+- Vincent is responsible for attempting 8.1% of his team's field goal attempts this season with 8.3 per game.

-- He's made 1.7 threes per game, or 11.9% of his team's makes from beyond the arc this season.
+- He's connected on 1.7 threes per game, or 11.9% of his team's makes from beyond the arc this season.

-- Vincent's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the NBA.
+- The Celtics are the fourth-best defensive squad in the NBA, conceding 111.4 points per game.

-- Giving up 44 rebounds per game, the Celtics are the 18th-ranked team in the league.
+- Allowing 44 rebounds per game, the Celtics are the 18th-ranked squad in the NBA.

-- In terms of assists, the Celtics are ranked second in the NBA, allowing 23.1 per game.
+- Giving up 23.1 assists per game, the Celtics are the second-ranked team in the NBA.

-- Looking at 3-pointers, the Celtics are fifth in the league, conceding 11.6 makes per game.
+- Looking at 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the NBA.

 Gabe Vincent vs. the Celtics